-There are four groups of nodes:
+There are three groups of nodes:

 Nodes do not overwrite original, imported data.
 For example, if you use a "split" node for the "author" field, you get a new field called "author_splitted".
 This makes experimenting easy, since you can not destroy the original data.

 A user can create a project that contains everything that is used in the project.